 Java Naming Conventions - Best Practices

 In this article, I would like to explain Java standard naming conventions, which we will follow as the best practices.
-We should follow these naming conventions in the day to day project work.
+We should follow these naming conventions in our day-to-day project work.

-Java naming conventions are sort of guidelines that application programmers are expected to follow to produce a consistent and readable code throughout the application.
+Java naming conventions are guidelines that application programmers must follow to produce consistent and readable code throughout the application.

 Example: